 How Can A 65 Year Old Man Achieve A Healthy Bmi?

 Being overweight is not the end of the world.
 In fact, being overweight and past the age of 65 does not mean that there is no hope for you.
 If you would like to shed the extra pounds, get rid of the extra layer of fat and achieve your range of ideal weight for 65-year-old man, here are some things that you can do to achieve this

 Maintain A Balanced Diet

 The fundamentals of a balanced diet are quite straightforward.
-This eating plan requires you to consume all the five major food groups i.e., protein, carbs, healthy fats, dairy and dairy products as well as vegetables.
-You are also required to stay away from added sugars, stay hydrated and curb your intake of refined foods.
+This eating plan requires you to consume all the five major food groups i.e., protein, carbs, healthy fats, dairy and dairy products as well as fruits and vegetables.
+You are also required to stay away from added sugars, stay hydrated and curb your intake of highly processed foods.

 Add Healthy Foods To Your Diet

 Saying that you will eat a healthy diet is simple enough but what are the best healthy foods for someone looking to lose weight and maintain a healthy lifestyle?
 A few examples of such foods include